groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/join/vtx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-alt"
           title: "About VTX File Format"
           content: |
-            A file with .vtx extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
 The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
 Another similar format is VST which is saved in binary format rather than XML.
 VTX files are supported with Visio 2010 and newer versions.
-Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.

           link: "https://docs.fileformat.com/image/vtx/"